 The IRS gives you a couple of options for determining the sales tax you can deduct.
 Which one you select depends on your recordkeeping, the amount of work you're willing to do and your comfort with an exact versus estimated deduction amount.

-If you saved receipts and invoices for purchases throughout the year, you can go with the manual method if you want to deduct the exact amount paid.
-This means you need to go through each document, locate the the sales tax paid and get a final sum to report on your Schedule A. This might not be too hard if you only need to deduct for a couple of major purchases, but it becomes tedious for dozens of everyday purchases.
-However, tax software may help you with this.
+You can go with the manual method if you want to deduct the exact amount paid and you saved receipts and invoices for purchases made throughout the year.
+You must go through each document, locate the sales tax paid and get a final sum to report on your Schedule A. This might not be too hard if you only need to deduct for a couple of major purchases, but it becomes tedious for dozens of everyday purchases.
+Tax software may help you with this, however.

-If you don't mind an estimated amount based on IRS data, the agency has created both a worksheet you can fill out in the Schedule A instructions and an online calculator.
-Both tools use the same methodology to calculate the sales tax based on your adjusted gross income, reported purchases and where you lived and length of residency, but the calculator helps avoid math errors since it does the work for you.
-Therefore, the IRS suggests choosing this option, as it takes 10 minutes or less for most taxpayers, and you can still report the exact sales tax paid for major purchases like homes and vehicles.
+The IRS has created a worksheet you can fill out in the Schedule A instructions and an online calculator if you don't mind using an estimated amount based on IRS data.
+Both tools use the same methodology to calculate the sales tax based on your adjusted gross income, reported purchases and where you lived and your length of residency.
+The calculator helps avoid math errors since it does the work for you.
+The IRS suggests choosing this option as it takes 10 minutes or less for most taxpayers.
+And you can still report the exact sales tax you paid for major purchases like homes and vehicles.